Tuesday, December 14, 2010

 For my first post I think I need a mission statement, of sorts.

-I plan to explore all the forms of art that interest me.
+With this blog I plan to explore all the forms of art that interest me.
 You will see art I'm working on, art by friends, and art by heroes of mine.
 Over time you will see, art for children's books, art to hang on walls or stand in courtyards, and fine crafts and the artists who create them.
 This space will be filled with stories and pictures of things that I love.
 I hope to connect with a wider community of artists and interested people.
 Finally, I believe that maintaining this blog will help/force me to learn more about the cyber world and how to create art within it.
 I'm a person who cares about art, and even needs art, and yet wrestles daily with creating it.

 Thank you for stopping by.
 Please come back often, and let me know your thoughts about what you see here.